reddit/bugs/README.md

 ## Epic status

+You first need to create Epics in the Jira UI.

-Put your team's epics for this quarter (or period, or whatever) in `.quarter` in your home directory.
+Then put your team's epics for this quarter (or period, or whatever) in `.quarter` in your home directory.
 It should look like:

 ```
 SOLR-2313,relevance_work